mach3/harvestjs/README.md

 ### harvest()

-You may use `harvest()` function to load sub-resources in init.js/common.js/main.js.
+You may use `harvest()` function to load sub-resources in "init.js" or "main.js"

 ```javascript
 // main.js